 LIFE ChemBee Ambassadors for Europe

-We spent most of our time indoor.
-There are thousands of chemicals used in products that we are exposed to.
+We spend most of our time indoors.
+We are exposed to thousands of chemicals through the products we own or use on a daily basis.
 For many of them there is little scientific data on their health effects.
-Toxics accumulate in dust and indoor air.

 MANY HAZARDOUS CHEMICALS ARE RIGHT INSIDE YOUR HOME

-Cleaning products, cosmetics, and consumer goods release substances that end up in our bodies and the environment—sometimes causing irreversible damage.
-The key is to choose wisely products we are surrounded with.
-And make lifestyle choices that save the planet and protect our health.
+Cleaning products, cosmetics and consumer goods release substances that end up in our bodies and the environment, sometimes causing irreversible damage.
+The key is to choose the products we surround ourselves with wisely.
+And make lifestyle choices that protect our health and save the planet.

 Training Chemical Ambassadors